jyotiskaghosh/ganjifa/game-api/RULES.md

 A game state consists of the following card containers/zones
 1. Deck: You draw a card from your deck each turn.
 2. Battlezone: Creatures are put into this zone to battle against other creatures as well as damage your opponent's life.
-3. Hiddenzone: You can set down cards facedown in this zone to be used reactively during your opponent's turn, the set down cards can only be played this way.
+3. Trapzone: You can set down cards facedown in this zone to be used reactively during your opponent's turn, the set down cards can only be played this way.
 5. Graveyard: Destroyed creatures, spells, Equipments that have been cast and resolved are put into this zone.
 6. Life: Keeps track of your life points, you begin with 2000 life points
 7. Hand: You usually play or set down cards from your hand